candlepin/candlepin.github.io/presentations/pki-crash-course/3-tools.md

 - Last number is the number of bits in the key
 - Key can be encrypted immediately with `-idea`, `-aes192`, `-aes256`
-  - AES options are not in the man pages as of Fedora 20
   - There is a `-des` option to encrypt with DES.
 Do **not** use it.
 DES is old
 - Results in PKCS1 file containing the **private key**
   - Public key can be derived if you need it